ahwayakchih/nobbic/README.markdown

 While it's quite easy to start the NodeBB docker container alone, things complicate quickly when one wants to start also database container, [NGINX](https://www.nginx.com/) proxy container, etc... all the while trying out different versions of software.
 It's not difficult, but it takes time (and a lot of reading) if it's not something you do everyday already.

 Best of all is that after NodeBB is installed and running, it can be controlled with usual `podman` commands.
 Nobbic does not usurp ownership of anything.
-It just helps to set things up and running, and then may help with backing them up and restoring, but it's all optional.
+It just helps to [set things up and running](./docs/actions/start.markdown), and then may help with [backing them up](./docs/actions/backup.markdown), [upgrading](./docs/actions/upgrade.markdown) and [restoring](./docs/actions/restore.markdown), but it's all optional.

 ## Requirements